diegoferigo/how-to-cmake/README.md

 ## Project2

-*   `Lib2` `Lib3`: handled as `COMPONENTS`
+(TODO: switch to `COMPONENTS`)

 *   `Lib2`: standalone
 *   `Lib3`: links with `Lib2`
 *   `Main2`: links with `Lib3`

-This project shows how to handle a library project split in different components.
+This project shows how to handle a library project split in different parts.

 Two use cases are considered:
 1.   `Main2`: is an in-tree executable used as unit test of the `Lib2` and `Lib3`